-I then started my freelance work as CTO/Dev Consultant, focusing on building and launching MVP idea as fast as possible with the help of No-Code.
+I then started my freelance work as a CTO/Dev Consultant, focusing on building and launching MVP ideas as fast as possible with the help of No-Code.

 I received my first paid customer from Twitter.
 That's when I decided to share my MVP thought processes on Twitter, to get more traction.

-From there, I began to gained new friends from the No-Code community.
+From there, I began to make new friends from the No-Code community.
 As you may know by now, I'm also an avid fan of building in public.

 The community has blossomed with the birth of community-based programs like the Public Lab and their #30DaysInPublic.
-In which I am the active member.
+In which I am an active member.

 It is an exciting time for me.
 I've started writing in public now and inspired to keep on building — towards my goals.